The following sections provide information to help you diagnose and remedy some problems encountered while using a TimesTen database:

 DRIVER attribute for the Server DSN exists and is executable.

-To increase this interval on UNIX, change the value of the
+To increase this interval on Linux or UNIX, change the value of the

 TTC_Timeout attribute in the